-When deciding whether to refurbish or demolish a building, a technical assessment must be made to determine which option is best suited for the structure.
+When it comes to your old building demolition or refurbishment are both options.
+If this is the case then a technical assessment must be made to determine which option is best suited for the structure.

 This decision can be based on:

-Even though the process of demolishing and constructing a structure can generally take longer, if the building is unstable and needs to be structurally altered then demolition and new build would be a better option, as refurbishing such a building would be very time consuming and costly.
+The process of demolishing and constructing a structure can generally take longer.
+However, if the building is unstable and needs to be structurally altered then demolition and a new build would be a better option.
+Furthermore, refurbishing such a building would be very time-consuming and costly.

 In some cases, the expense of ongoing maintenance makes demolition the most logical solution for certain buildings.
 However, some believe that the current VAT rules are “undermining sustainable development by rewarding developers who demolish buildings and penalising those who refurbish.”